ryco117/distort-server/docs/README.md

     - (Sent message only) `lastStatusChange`: date-string; **YYYY-MM-DDThh:mm:ss.sssZ** representation of the last time this message's status was changed
 * **Peer Object**
     - `accountName`: string; the name of the account under of IPFS identity.
 Defaults to `root`
-    - `_id`: string; hash string uniquely identifying the local peer object
     - (Optional) `nickname`: string; a locally unique identifier for this account
     - `peerId`: string; the IPFS identity of the peer
-    - `cert`: certificate object; contains information about the peer's certificate
+    - `groups`: array of strings; the set of groups subscribed to by the certificate's owner
 * **Server-Message Object**
     - `message`: string; a string response from the server